hashicorp/terraform-provider-azurerm/website/docs/r/loadbalancer_nat_rule.html.markdown

 # azurerm_lb_nat_rule

 Manages a Load Balancer NAT Rule.
+This resource is intended to use with network interfaces of virtual machines.

 ~> **NOTE** When using this resource, the Load Balancer needs to have a FrontEnd IP Configuration Attached